 CIVIL, MILITARY, RELIGIOUS, AND PROFESSIONAL TITLES - Capitalized when they immediately precede a personal name and are thus used as part of the name (typically replacing the title holder's first name).
-In formal prose and other titles - in general, capitalize titles only when they are used before a person's name; in second reference, the use of a last name will suffice.
-See titles, academic on page 11.
+In formal prose and other University Student Center - formerly the Cloyd Heck Marvin Center.
+On June 29, 2021, the GW Board of Trustees announced its vote to strip the name of the former GW President (serving from 1927 to 1959) due to "discriminatory and exclusionary views and policies and the burden of that legacy on diversity and inclusion at GW today."